Jardin al Bosque - Glamping

 Native to Puerto Rico, the emerald buzzer (or green buzzer), being one of the best known hummingbirds.
 This bird is a symbol of pride, agility and resilience, and has inspired typical costumes and other Puerto Rican cultural aspects.

-About Edgardo Larregui
+Edgardo Larregui

 Larregui recounts the dynamic atmosphere of the School of Visual Arts in Old San Juan and his exploration of connecting his childhood experiences with his new projects.
 In addition, he tells us about his new project "Forma con Forma" as his most recent entrepreneurial project, as well as his new artistic work whose support is aluminum.